ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/src/task/Module.md

 #### Task Schedulers

 A Task `Scheduler` can be used to create timers/appointments dynamically.
-Service(s) can be attached to the `Scheduler`, so that they can be invoked when the Scheduler is triggered.
+Service(s) can be attached to the `Scheduler` so that they can be invoked when the Scheduler is triggered.

 Similar to Task Listeners, below are the two types of configurations that an be used to configure a Task Scheduler, either as a timer or as an appointment.